tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 +++

-A practical walkthrough of how I manage SQL databases across dev and prod - from local Docker setups to CI/CD-powered migrations in the cloud.
+A practical walkthrough of how I manage SQL databases across dev and prod - from local container setups to CI/CD-powered migrations in the cloud.

 ## Intro

-When working with databases, it’s easy to fall into the trap of taking shortcuts — a quick container here, a few clicks in the AWS console there, and before you know it, you're running production off an unversioned schema with the master user.
+When working with databases, it’s easy to fall into the trap of taking shortcuts - a quick container here, a few clicks in the AWS console there, and before you know it, you're running production off an unversioned schema with the master user.

-This article is a hands-on guide—and a collection of things I’ve grown to enjoy when working with SQL databases in modern environments.
+This article is a hands-on guide and a collection of things I’ve grown to enjoy when working with SQL databases in modern environments.
 It covers setting up [Postgres][postgresql-home] [^1] both locally and in the cloud, adopting schema as code using [Atlas][atlas-home], securing access with proper roles, and maintaining